The contraceptive injection – Everything you need to know

 The contraceptive injection can impact your periods, causing them to be heavier, lighter, shorter or irregular.
 The majority of women experience no periods altogether.
 In research studies nearly 50% of women have no periods at all after using the injection for 12 months.
 These side effects are temporary and your period should go back to normal within a few months of your last injection, although for some women this can take up to a year after stopping.

 After the injection has been given, you will only need to go back to your doctor or nurse if you have any problems or when you need a new injection.
-If you are using the Sayana Press (which you injected yourself at home), you only have to go back to the clinic annually because you will be given a year’s supply.
+If you are using the Sayana Press (which you injected yourself at home), you will need a review each year to get a new supply, but this may not need to be in person.

 What are the issues about weight gain with the injection?